The Year was 1975.

 It was the year Frederick Leboyer published Birth without Violence.

 In the led up to 1975, women fought to be heard.
-In the over 40 years since, the fight continues.
+In the 45 years since, the fight continues.

 Whilst gains have been made, some very fundamental needs have been neglected.
 And not for lack of voices.